WFP at a Glance

 About WFP

 The World Food Programme (WFP) has a presence in over 120 countries and territories.
-We provide food and other assistance to people affected by conflict, climate change, economic crises, pandemics and other challenges.
+We provide food and other assistance to people affected by sudden and ongoing emergencies.
 At the same time, we provide governments with the support and skills to manage food security in the long term.
-WFP won the Nobel Peace Prize in 2020 in recognition of our strong advocacy for the critical role of peace in ending hunger, and for the use of food as a tool for peace.
+WFP was awarded the Nobel Peace Prize in 2020 in recognition of our strong advocacy for the critical role of peace in ending hunger, and for the use of food as a tool for peace.

 Quick facts

-- WFP is funded entirely by voluntary donations, with US$8.3 billion raised in 2023.
+- WFP is funded entirely by voluntary donations, with US$6.5 billion raised in 2025.

 A global hunger crisis